exercism/julia/concepts/multiple-dispatch/introduction.md

 ## How do functions handle different numbers and types of arguments?

+This is usually referred to as "polymorphism"

 This has been a big topic in computer science for several decades, and different approaches have been adopted.
-This is usually referred to as "polymorphism".

 Julia's approach is unusual, though not unique.